-Social media use has seen a massive explosion, with sites like Facebook, Twitter, and Instagram serving as a high-tech venue for sharing your life, connecting with friends and meeting new people.
+Social media use has seen a massive explosion, with sites like Facebook, Twitter, and Instagram serving as a high-tech venue for sharing your life, connecting with friends, and meeting new people.

 The negative effects of social media use rear its ugly head when it becomes excessive and obsessive.
 If you can’t imagine your life without social media, that’s a sure sign that you’ve fallen a victim to the addicting power of social media.
-This can also mean that you might have experienced one or more of the negative effects (both physical and mental) of using social media.
+It can also mean that you might have experienced one or more negative effects (both physical and mental) of using social media.

 According to Research from California State University, excessive use of social media may be connected to the following psychiatric problems.